Global Regularity for Gravity Unstable Muskat Bubbles: Implicit function theorem

-\section{Implicit function theorem}
+\chapter{Implicit function theorem}

-In this section, we will prove an explicit uniform upper bound for the $\pm 1$ frequencies of $\theta$ in terms of the higher Fourier frequencies of $\theta$.
-The main result of this section is the implicit function theorem in Proposition \ref{IFTprop}.
+In this chapter, we will prove an explicit uniform upper bound for the $\pm 1$ frequencies of $\theta$ in terms of the higher Fourier frequencies of $\theta$.
+The main result of this chapter is the implicit function theorem in Proposition \ref{IFTprop}.

-For ease of notation, only in this section we will use the following space.
+For ease of notation, only in this chapter we will use the following space.
 For $s \ge 0$, we define the normed space

 Here we use the norm

 In view of \eqref{tildefsone}, recalling \eqref{CutOffHigh}, we consider $ \tilde{\theta} \eqdef \left(I-\mathcal{J}_2 \right)\theta. $ We then remark that

 An implicit relation between the frequencies $\hat{\theta}(\pm 1)$ and the function $\tilde{\theta}$ can be derived from \eqref{constraint} and is given by